chazapis/notos/README.md

 And you are done.

-For deployment, assuming a Debian/Ubuntu system and the code checked out in `/srv/` (edit the scripts to change), instead of the above do:
+For deployment, assuming a Debian/Ubuntu system and the code checked out in `/srv/` (edit the scripts to change), instead of the above, do:

 ```
 export DJANGO_SETTINGS_MODULE=exhibition.settings.production